stantont/wintersmith-xmlb/README.md

 The *xmlb* template library uses the *xmlbuilder-js* library to generate XML.

-My need for generating XML was to generate a sitemap file.
+My need for outputting XML was to generate a sitemap file.
 It could also be used to generate RSS and Atom feeds.

 Here's an example of a snippet of a sitemap.xmlb template: